1995–96 Everton F.C. season

 During the 1995–96 English football season, Everton F.C. competed in the FA Premier League.

 Season summary

-A great season of tremendous goalscoring from the lightning quick feet of Andrei Kanchelskis, Everton's dramatic signing from vanquished foes Manchester United following on from, the great FA Cup Final victory last season, gave Everton fans a lot of fine moments as they finished a very creditable 6th in the FA Premier League under manager Joe Royle, finishing just one place and two points short of a UEFA Cup place and winning the 1995 Charity Shield, 1–0 against Blackburn Rovers.
+A season of goalscoring by Andrei Kanchelskis, Everton's dramatic signing from foes Manchester United following on from, the FA Cup Final victory last season, gave Everton fans a lot of fine moments as they finished 6th in the FA Premier League under manager Joe Royle, finishing just one place and two points short of a UEFA Cup place and winning the 1995 Charity Shield, 1–0 against Blackburn Rovers.
 However, Everton failed to make an impact either of the domestic cups or in their first European campaign in a decade.
 At the end of the season, Royle agreed a £3.5million fee with Leeds United, for midfielder Gary Speed.